 There are always alternatives, we just have to consider them and recommend options that could benefit their business and present it in an attractive way.

-To help get the ball rolling with your hunt for candidate gold, check out our eBook on how to source like a pro on LinkedIn.
+To help get the ball rolling with your hunt for candidate gold, check out our eBook on how to tactics that will help you dig for those in-deman candidates.
 Good luck!